awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-ImportCertificateAuthorityCertificate.md

 # ImportCertificateAuthorityCertificate<a name="JavaApi-ImportCertificateAuthorityCertificate"></a>

-The following Java sample shows how to use the [ImportCertificateAuthorityCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_ImportCertificateAuthorityCertificate.html) function\.
+The following Java sample shows how to use the [ImportCertificateAuthorityCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_ImportCertificateAuthorityCertificate.html) operation\.

-This function imports your signed private CA certificate into ACM PCA\.
-Before you can call this function, you must create the private certificate authority by calling the [CreateCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthority.html) function\.
-You must then generate a certificate signing request \(CSR\) by calling the [GetCertificateAuthorityCsr](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_GetCertificateAuthorityCsr.html) function\.
+This operation imports your signed private CA certificate into ACM Private CA\.
+Before you can call this operation, you must create the private certificate authority by calling the [CreateCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthority.html) operation\.
+You must then generate a certificate signing request \(CSR\) by calling the [GetCertificateAuthorityCsr](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_GetCertificateAuthorityCsr.html) operation\.
 Take the CSR to your on\-premises CA and use your root certificate or a subordinate certificate to sign it\.
 Create a certificate chain and copy the signed certificate and the certificate chain to your working directory\.

 ```
 package com.amazonaws.samples;